sconetto/msa-docs/msa-docs/docs/interfaces/api-paycheck.md

 Paycheck is a API used to manage all workers paycheck, benefits and others questions related to wage.
 You can view his documentation over at [API Paycheck Module](../../modules/api-paycheck).

+This API blueprint resource can be found at [API Paycheck Blueprint](./api-auth.apib).

 # Paycheck API Root [/]

 This resource does not have any attributes.
 Instead it offers the initial API affordances in the form of the links in the JSON body.